 \section{Conclusion \& Future Work}

 Finding representative test cases from the initial test suite is an important task in simulation based model.
-Better test case selection methods can not only reduce the test execution time in the future testing, but also maintain the same testing performance as usual.
-In other word, a good test case selection approach can (a) minimize the test execution time and (b) maximize the mutation score.
+Better test case selection methods can not only reduce the test execution time in the future testing in different test level, but can also maintain the same testing performance as usual.
+In other words, a good test case selection approach can (a) minimize the test execution time and (b) maximize the mutation score.

 Previous literature by Arrieta et al.~\cite{arrieta2019pareto} has shown the great success on using NSGA-II as the multi-objective optimization method to select representative test cases.
 However, their design has a deficiency where they need to evaluate 21 combinations first to select the best subset.
 Moreover, since NSGA-II is a randomized algorithm, repeats are necessary during the experiment.
 Therefore, their approach will execute NSGA-II 420 times with 20 repeats.